softmatterlab/SmartTrap/README.md

 ### Schematics and custom mechanical components.

 ### Assembly instructions
-To assemble the instrument ...
+To assemble the instrument follow the steps outlined in the video () Detailed instructions are also available on the minitweezers webpage: <http://tweezerslab.unipr.it/cgi-bin/home.pl>

 ## Electronics
 The optical tweezers instrument is controlled by a custom electronics controller.
 This controller consists of 3 separate circuit boards (PCBs) which are connected together via ribbon cables.